androidfu/SimpleToDo/README.md

-# BetterToDo #
+# SimpleToDo #

-SimpleToDo was co-written by Bill Mote and Tyler Roach in support of an intermediate Android class being offered by [Charleston's Digital Corridor](http://www.charlestondigitalcorridor.com/).
+SimpleToDo was co-written by Bill Mote and Tyler Roach in support of an introduction to Android class being offered by [Charleston's Digital Corridor](http://www.charlestondigitalcorridor.com/).

-Get it on [Google Play](https://play.google.com/store/apps/details?id=com.chscodecamp.android.bettertodo) (COMING SOON!)
+Get it on [Google Play](https://play.google.com/store/apps/details?id=com.chscodecamp.android.simpletodo) (COMING SOON!)

 ### How do I use this code? ###